cyverse-gis/cyverse-stac/README.md

 ## Nginx

 To secure both instances over `https://` we are runninng [Nginx](https://nginx.org/) with a reverse proxy to the public IP addresses.
 Nginx is installed on the vm (not containerized).
-Currently, the ssl certicates have expired and need to be updated.
-I have asked Jeremy Frady to do this.

 Check the expiration date of the certificate